 Bonus Tips: Track Your WooCommerce Marketplace Conversions

-Once your WooCommerce store gets up and running, you may want to know the amount of conversions occurring.
+Once your WooCommerce store gets up and running, you may want to know the number of conversions occurring.

 You can see these numbers with this great too: WooCommerce Conversion Tracking.